MicrosoftDocs/SupportArticles-docs/support/power-platform/dataverse/email-exchange-synchronization/appointments-do-not-synchronize-to-exchange-or-outlook.md

    If the mailbox is configured to use [Dynamics 365 for Outlook](/dynamics365/outlook-addin/admin-guide/install), verify the user has Dynamics 365 for Outlook installed and running on their computer.

-## Cause 2

-The appointment doesn't meet the conditions used in your synchronization filters for the Appointment entity.
+## Cause 2: The appointment doesn't meet the conditions used in synchronization filters for the Appointment entity

-### Resolution

-To sovle this issue, verify the properties of the appointment record meet the conditions in your synchronization filters:
+To sovle this issue, you should verify the properties of the appointment record meet the conditions in your synchronization filters:

 1. Select the gear icon in the upper-right corner of the screen and then select **Options**.
 2. Select the **Synchronization** tab and then select the option to view or manage filters.